 Östermalm Market Hall

-Day 2 in Stockholm
+Stockholm Itinerary: Day 2

 Stockholm City Hall

 Begin your day on the eastern island of Kungsholmen to visit the Stockholm City Hall.
-Not only is it where you’ll find various city offices and council chambers, but it’s also where the Nobel Prize banquet is held.
-With its waterfront spot and tower it’s quite an elegant sight, but it’s even more impressive when you visit inside.
-By taking a tour you’ll get to see some beautiful rooms and chambers, including the exquisite Golden Hall.
+Not only is it where you’ll find various city offices and council chambers but it’s also where the Nobel Prize banquet is held.
+With its waterfront spot and tower, it’s quite an elegant sight, but it’s even more impressive when you visit inside.
+By taking a tour, you’ll get to see some beautiful rooms and chambers, including the exquisite Golden Hall.
 It’s also possible to climb up the building’s tower and its many steps to enjoy Stockholm’s beautiful skyline.

 Ticket lines can quite long, especially during high season, so we highly recommend booking your skip-the-line entrance ticket in advance here.